Stop typing contacts manually. Scan business cards, review the extracted fields, and save cleaner contact records to iPhone Contacts faster.

 Manual data entry is worse.
 Typing names, emails, and phone numbers takes time and introduces errors.
 A mistyped email means your follow-up bounces.
 A wrong digit in a phone number means you can't call.

 A business card scanner app solves both problems.
-Scan the card the moment you receive it.
-AI extracts all contact information accurately.
-One tap saves to your iPhone Contacts.
-The card's job is done—the relationship begins.
+Scan the card the moment you receive it, review the extracted fields while the context is fresh, then save a cleaner contact record to your iPhone Contacts.
+The card's job is done; the follow-up gets easier.

 Open the business card scanner mode and point your iPhone camera at the card.
 The app detects card edges automatically, captures when aligned, and enhances the image for optimal text recognition.
 Works in any lighting condition.